 What is your role in the process?

-Undoubtedly, it take more than a good, affordable, and time-friendly counselor to get your relationship back on track.
+Undoubtedly, it take more than a good, affordable, and time-friendly relationship or marriage counselor to get your relationship back on track.
 Equally – if not more – important is your own role in the process of putting the pieces back together.

 So how can you increase the success of your counseling experience?